grayoj/geraldmokereke.xyz/content/posts/musketeers-of-api.md

 ![Image of RPC Architecture](https://cio-wiki.org/images/thumb/c/c3/RPC1.jpg/400px-RPC1.jpg)

 In the RPC Architecture, the client makes a procedure call to send data to the server.
 When the data arrives in a packet, then the server calls a dispatch routine, and then performs whatever service is requested, and sends a response back to the client.
 The procedure call then returns to the client.
-In simple terms this us quite straightforward.
+In simple terms this is quite straightforward.
 A communication protocol used to request data from another computer program within another machine in most cases.

 <u>Image Credits: Research Gate</u>.